Are you a business owner with a blog looking for help with local SEO? You’re not alone.

 Now start blogging!

-Bramework Wrap Up: Local SEO and Your Business
+Bramework Wrap Up on Easy Local SEO Tips For Your Business

 That’s a wrap!
-Local SEO for your business, in a nutshell.
+Local SEO marketing for your business, in a nutshell.

 The bottom line is we care about your business and we show you by helping your blog.
 Bramework specializes in making your blog better.
 We know how important it is to grow your local business.